The Benefits of Buying From a Dealership Versus a Private SellerJan 16th, 2019

 With that in mind, here are the four main differences when buying a vehicle from a dealership, instead of a private seller.

-Private Seller – Shopping specifically for a used vehicle.
-Can be difficult to find the exact made or model you’re looking for sold locally so you can actually go see it in person.
+Shopping specifically for a used vehicle.
+Can be difficult to find the exact make or model you’re looking for sold locally so you can actually go see it in person.
 Plus, if you find something you like, any upgrades or maintenance is solely on you.

-Dealership – With so many vehicle options available, finding a vehicle that fits your budget is a pretty simple process at a dealership.
-At the same time, dealerships often provide additional incentives on a month basis, ranging from cash back, to vacations and even referral bonuses.
+With so many vehicle options available, finding a vehicle that fits your budget is a pretty simple process at a dealership.
+At the same time, dealerships often provide additional incentives on a monthly basis, ranging from cash back, to vacations and even referral bonuses.
 This can help reduce your purchase price in a variety of ways.

 Quality of Vehicles